rhepach/Kinect/README.md

 ![Image of the ProcessingGUI](ressources/ProcessingGUI.PNG)

+### Step 3 - Processing and Data Analysis in R
+Step 2 creates .txt data showing the x-, y-, and z-coordinates for each of the tracked skeletons for each .mat frame, which can for further body posture analyseses.
+These are executed in R. The "Data" folder in this repository shows an example of the further processing and analysis steps with data from two adults.
+For further examples see: https://osf.io/xem8k/.

 ## Support
 If you are experiencing issues installing the hardware, or running the scripts, please contact <br/>
-robert.hepach@uni-leipzig.de or <br/>
+Robert Hepach, robert.hepach@uni-leipzig.de or <br/>
-stella.gerdemann@uni-leipzig.de or <br/>
+Stella Gerdemann, stella.gerdemann@uni-leipzig.de or <br/>
-ks56cyvu@studserv.uni.leipzig.de
+Kim-Laura Speck, ks56cyvu@studserv.uni.leipzig.de

 ## Roadmap

-- script modifications to enable the use of the Kinect for Windows v2 and therefore overcome frame rate limitations
+- Script modifications to enable the use of the Kinect for Windows v2 and therefore overcome frame rate limitations

 ## Contributing